Holistic system design

-- Try to do less things, but do them better than anyone else.
+- Try to do those things you do, better than anyone else.

 - Search for information refuting your views, expanding your knowledge.

 The last point takes a lot of time.
-You'd be shocked to know system & library vendors are not known for cataloguing the limitations, edge cases, or mostly design considerations of their systems exhaustively.
-I know, but it's okay to be human and assume these people are human.
+You may be shocked to know system & library vendors are not known for cataloguing the limitations, edge cases, or mostly design considerations of their systems exhaustively.
+It is okay to be human and assume these people are human.

-A good rule of thumb is that unless everything is working as designed all of the time, those assumptions are eternal and you can prove that; It's not good enough.
+A good rule of thumb is that unless everything is working as designed, all the time, your assumptions are proven to be eternal, and you can prove that; it is not good enough.